rootxdwt/xwc-sharedfile/README.md

 there are some issues but i forgot

 ## credits
-made by rootxdwt
-built with reactjs
+built with reactjs by rootxdwt
  ### packages used
  - react-syntax-highlighter https://www.npmjs.com/package/react-syntax-highlighter
  - filename2prism https://www.npmjs.com/package/filename2prism